 Withdrawal from the University

-The DSW Program requires that all graduate students remain in continuous enrollment each fall, spring and summer semesters until degree requirements are met.
+The DSW Program requires that all graduate students remain in continuous enrollment until degree requirements are met.
 In certain circumstances, an anticipated break in enrollment may be covered by a time-limited (one or two semesters) leave of absence.
 (The university allows a maximum of four semesters for leaves of absence.)
-Such leaves of absence must be applied for and approved, in advance, by the associate dean of the DSW Program.
+Such leaves of absence must be applied for and approved, in advance, by the Director of Doctoral Programs.

 Leave of Absence

 Students who are in good standing with a minimum 3.0 GPA and making satisfactory progress toward the DSW degree, and have a compelling reason to do so, may request a leave of absence for a stated period, usually not to exceed one year at a time.
 (The university will permit a maximum of four semesters for leaves of absence.)
 The request for a leave of absence must be made no later than the last day to drop or add courses.
-A leave of absence form requesting a leave along with a letter requesting a leave must be submitted to your student support advisor and the associate dean of the DSW Program.
+A leave of absence form requesting a leave along with a letter requesting a leave must be submitted to your student success advisor.
 The form must indicate the reason for the leave and the proposed semester to return.
 An academic plan will be developed to prepare for your re-entry into the program.
 Students gone longer than two years will need to reapply for admission.

-If you were granted a leave as a student in good standing and making satisfactory progress toward the DSW degree, you must contact the social work registrar’s office, your student support advisor and associate dean of the DSW Program at least one semester prior to your approved re-entry semester.
+If you were granted a leave as a student in good standing and making satisfactory progress toward the DSW degree, you must contact the social work registrar’s office, your student success advisor and the Director of Doctoral Programs at least one semester prior to your approved re-entry semester.
 The plan for re-entry will be discussed, along with readjustment to program expectations.

 A student who leaves the program without notifying the USC Suzanne Dworak-Peck School of Social Work has taken an unofficial leave and failed to abide by the continuous enrollment requirement.
-If it has been longer than four or more semesters and you wish to apply for readmission to the program, you must contact your student support advisor and the associate dean of the DSW Program to assist in the planning of your return.
-You also will need to submit an application for readmission to the USC Suzanne Dworak-Peck School of Social Work, addressed to the associate dean of the DSW Program, along with an updated statement of purpose and at two letters of reference.
-The associate dean of the DSW Program may request an interview and will make a determination regarding your request to be readmitted.
+If it has been longer than four or more semesters and you wish to apply for readmission to the program, you must contact your student success advisor and Director of Doctoral Programs to assist in the planning of your return.
+You also will need to submit an application for readmission to the USC Suzanne Dworak-Peck School of Social Work, addressed to the Director of Doctoral Programs, along with an updated statement of purpose and at two letters of reference.
+The Director of Doctoral Programs may request an interview and will make a determination regarding your request to be readmitted.
 If the decision is in favor of your readmission, your application will be submitted to the Graduate School, indicating the school’s recommendation and approval of your request.

 Dismissal occurs rarely and only when all other appropriate alternatives have been exhausted.
 Circumstances resulting in this decision may include: grade point average falling below 3.0 at the end of the first semester and/or failure to attend classes or failure to complete assignments.
 The student may reapply to the DSW Program if he or she wishes.
 In conjunction with a reapplication, there should be some demonstration that professional and personal growth has occurred.